Close-in Country Living

 Believe it or not, the small town of Lucas has six different school districts, Plano, Lovejoy, Princeton, Allen, Wylie, and McKinney.
 That in itself is very unusual and can lead to confusion if someone doesn’t know the area.
 It’s also why if you’re looking to buy a home in Lucas, you should be working with a Realtor who knows the boundaries and subtleties of the area.

-The most sought after school district is Lovejoy ISD, one of the finest in the entire state.
+There are six different school districts serving this small town so it can get pretty confusing.
+By far, the most sought after school district is Lovejoy ISD, one of the finest in the entire state.
 Every year, families are taking their kids out of private schools to attend Lovejoy ISD.
 Even more surprising, many families outside of the Lovejoy ISD boundaries will buy in to attend at a cost of $8K to $10K per year.
 That means they are paying school taxes to the school district in which they reside plus a fee to attend another Lovejoy.
 That speaks volumes for Lovejoy ISD.

-Why Are Almost All Of The Lucas Homes on At Least One Acre?
+Why Almost All Of The Lucas Homes Are on At Least One Acre

 There are two reasons ...
 First and foremost, long ago the townspeople decided they didn’t want neighbors living right on top of them.
 The city planners wisely zoned almost all of the residential land into a density of no more than one home per acre.
 In fact, most of Lucas is actually zoned for two acre lots.